 Ideas for charitable giving

 There’s no shortage of organizations that funeral homes and crematories can contribute to with post-cremation recycling funds.
 But, ultimately, it’s up to the crematory to determine what to do with the money or whom to support.
-You’ll obviously pick an organization close to your heart or a cause you believe in.
+You’ll pick an organization close to your heart or a cause you believe in.

 A few types of charities and nonprofits are natural picks for crematories to support.
 They include organizations that research terminal illnesses, homeless shelters, suicide prevention organizations, hospice centers, veterans’ organizations, and local police, firefighter, and emergency medical technicians.

 You may already support a charity where the extra income from post-cremation recycling could find good use.
-You could also increase support to the favored organizations of some of the clients in your community.
+You could also increase support for the favored organizations of some of the clients in your community.

 Connecting to local communities

 Funeral homes and crematories have deep connections with their communities, helping people through life’s most challenging stage.
 And undoubtedly, many crematories also give generously to charitable causes.

 When thinking about post-cremation recycling, funeral homes and crematories can view it as yet another opportunity to give back.
 Post-cremation recycling helps the environment and, through the money it generates, it can also help nonprofits that do good in the world.

 Post-cremation metal recycling is not just another way to dispose of metals that used to be stored away for years.
 Instead, when viewed the right way, post-cremation metal recycling is a vehicle for charitable giving and connecting crematories and funeral homes even closer to the communities they serve.